statOmics/GMFProteomicsPaper/README.md

 ## Run the project:

 The code can be run by executing the different scripts directly or through the Makefile.
-Using make, you can execute the full project using make all.
+Using make, you can execute the full project using `make all`.